Dall's porpoise: Foraging

-Dall’s porpoises are opportunistic, hunting a variety of surface and mid-water species.
-Common prey are mesopelgic fish, such as myctophids, and gonatid squid.
+Dall's porpoises are opportunistic, hunting a variety of surface and mid-water species.
+Common prey are mesopelagic fish, such as myctophids, and gonatid squid.
 Stomach content analyses have also found cases of crustacean consumption, including krill and shrimp, but this is abnormal and likely not an important part of their diet.
-A previous study revealed that tagged Dall’s porpoises spent most of their time within 10 m of the surface, but have been recorded diving to depths of up to 94 m.
+A previous study revealed that tagged Dall's porpoises spent most of their time within 10 m of the surface, but have been recorded diving to depths of up to 94 m.

 Social

-Dall's porpoises live in small, fluid groups of 2 – 10 individuals, but aggregations of hundreds have been reported.
+Dall's porpoises live in small, fluid groups of two to ten individuals, but aggregations of hundreds have been reported.
 They have a polygynous mating system in which males compete for females.
 During the mating season, a male will select a fertile female and guard her to ensure paternity.
 While guarding, males may sacrifice opportunities to forage on deep dives.
-Births usually take place in the summer after a gestation period of 11 – 12 months.
+Births usually take place in the summer after a gestation period of 11 to 12 months.
 Females generally give birth every 3 years, depending on their condition.
-Life expectancy is about 15 – 20 years, but a lot about their mortality is unknown.
+Life expectancy is about 15 to 20 years, but a lot about their mortality is unknown.

-Dall’s porpoises are prey to transient killer whales.
+Dall's porpoises are prey to transient killer whales.
 They have, however, been observed in association with resident killer whales, engaging in apparent play behaviors with their calves, and swimming with them.
-One recognizable Dall’s porpoise was observed travelling with the AB pod of resident orca from May through October 1984.
-Great White Sharks are also a known predator, with at least one documented case on the eastern North Pacific Ocean.
+One recognizable Dall's porpoise was observed travelling with the AB pod of resident orca from May through October 1984.
+Great white sharks are also a known predator, with at least one documented case on the eastern North Pacific Ocean.

 Movement

-Dall’s porpoises are highly active swimmers.
+Dall's porpoises are highly active swimmers.
 Rapid swimming at the surface creates a characteristic spray called a "rooster tail".
 They are commonly seen approaching boats to bowride, and they will also ride on the waves formed at the heads of larger swimming whales.

 Population status

-Abundance throughout their range and is estimated to be over 1 million, but current population trends are unknown.
+Abundance throughout their range and is estimated to be over one million, but current population trends are unknown.

 Surveys along the coasts of California, Oregon, and Washington between 2008 and 2014 estimated a population abundance of 25,800.
-Alaska’s population is estimated to be 83,400.
+Alaska's population is estimated to be 83,400.
 Abundance in coastal British Columbia is nearly 5,000 individuals.

 Populations in the western North Pacific are divided by both subspecies and migratory patterns.
-Abundance of the offshore dalli-type is about 162,000.
-It is estimated that there are about 173,000 dalli-type that travel between Japan and the southern Okhotsk Sea.
-The dalli-type that migrates to the Okhotsk Sea in the summer is estimated at 111,000.
+Abundance of the offshore dalli type is about 162,000.
+It is estimated that there are about 173,000 dalli type that travel between Japan and the southern Okhotsk Sea.
+The dalli type that migrates to the Okhotsk Sea in the summer is estimated at 111,000.
 The population of truei-type porpoises migrating between Japan and the central Okhotsk Sea number about 178,000.